 Eventually I mustered the courage to stand up and snap a few shots of the sun peeking above the horizon.
 I could not clench my fingers, and unexpectedly let go of my quilt.
-It might have flown off the mountain, had another hiker not been able to catch it on its ill-fated course.
+It might have flown off the mountain, had another hiker not caught it on its ill-fated course.

 As the sky gradually transformed from dark blue to soft pink, the silhouette of the surrounding mountains unveiled their true majesty.
 Peaks and valleys stretched out before me, the contours of the landscape sculpted by the forces of nature over millennia.

 The expansive vista should have filled me with joy, but instead, I found myself fixated on the glacial wind.
 I struggled to celebrate my accomplishment as the freezing cold had rendered my fingers nearly useless.

 The sun soon ascended higher; its warm light embraced the mountainside, casting a golden glow upon the rocky terrain.

 Some hikers had huddled by the hut in an attempt to stay warm.
 The Mount Whitney hut, formally named the Smithsonian Institution Shelter, was built in 1909 and is the highest permanent building in the contiguous United States.
 It looked pretty beat up and full of debris inside, but the Ukrainian flag was defiantly standing outside.

 I felt torn between my desire to descend to more hospitable ground as soon as possible, and my enjoyment of the magic of this place despite the pain.